note: Adding an extra a/n to fix ffn's line breaks.

 Haruno Sakura sees Uchiha Sasuke again in Wind Country five years after the war.

-She is in a crowded teashop, sitting alone at her own table in the corner, back to the wall, enjoying a stick of dango after a successful mission to heal some lord or another.
+She is sitting alone in a crowded teashop, back to the wall in the corner, enjoying a stick of dango after a successful mission to heal some lord or another.
 The treat is sticky in her mouth and she is down to the last green ball when he enters.

-He is older and taller and just as heart rendingly beautiful as she remembers.
-But it can't be him, absolutely cannot be Uchiha Sasuke because he was supposed to have died five years ago.
-And it also cannot be him because that boy, that man that just walked through the door is smiling and laughing and god she'd never seen him so relaxed before, never seen the perpetual wards he threw around himself obliterated quite like this.
+He is older and taller, and just as beautiful as she remembers.
+But it can't be him, absolutely cannot be Uchiha Sasuke because he is supposed to have died five years ago.
+And it also cannot be him because the boy-the man that has just walked through the door is smiling and laughing and god, she has never seen him so relaxed before, never seen the perpetual wards he threw around himself obliterated quite like this.

-Maybe it is just a cruel coincidence.
+Maybe this is just a cruel coincidence.
 Maybe Uchiha Sasuke had a twin.
-Maybe this was chakra depletion and hallucinations or genjutsu aimed at reopening old wounds that'd never really healed.
+Maybe this is a hallucination brought on by chakra depletion or genjutsu aimed at reopening old wounds that'd never really healed.

-But no, he is striding up to the counter to order and that innate grace, that fluidity of movement, it is all as she remembers.
-But, but the cook is sliding him a plate of tempura and another of dango and it cannot be Sasuke because he'd never liked sweets.
-It isn't for him though; instead he nudges it to someone else, someone that she hadn't noticed because when Uchiha Sasuke walks into a room without any regard for the fact that he was supposed to have died, her attention has no room for anything else.
+But no, that is Uchiha Sasuke striding up to the counter to order and that innate grace, that fluidity of movement, it is all as she remembers.
+But then the cook slides him a plate of tempura and another of dango and it cannot be Sasuke because he'd never liked sweets.
+It isn't for him though, instead he hands the plate to someone else, someone that she hadn't noticed until now because when Uchiha Sasuke walks into a room without any regard for the fact that he's supposed to be dead, her attention has no room for anything else.

-It is a girl, and she is petite and soft and all rounded civilian curves with hair the lightest shade of brown and she is smiling at him, smiling at her-hers and Naruto's-Sasuke-kun.
-The thought startles her enough that the already lax grip she has on her dango loosens so that the entire stick falls to the ground.
+It's a girl, petite and soft and obviously civilian with hair the lightest shade of brown—and she is smiling at him, smiling at Team Seven's Sasuke-kun.
+The thought startles her enough that the already lax grip she has on her dango loosens, the entire stick falling to the ground.

-She has not used that name, has not uttered that name in conjunction with that suffix in many years.
+Sakura has not used that name—has not uttered that name in conjunction with that suffix in many years.

-The food lies forgotten on the floor as Sakura gets up, rising from the table with a rattle and a scrape loud enough to dampen the conversation around her, but she doesn't care, can't care about things like public propriety when Sasuke, when Sasuke-kun is alive and well and in the same room as she and he is laughing with some other girl, with some stranger that is not them and it hurts.
-It hurts because it's apparent that he's finally found happiness and it is not with her or Naruto or Kakashi-sensei and definitely not within the walls of their respective home (it hurts even more, she thinks, for her to see him first with a girl).
+The food lies forgotten on the floor as Sakura gets up, rising from the table with a rattle and a scrape loud enough to dampen the conversation around her, but she doesn't care, can't care about things like public propriety when Sasuke, when Sasuke-kun is alive and well and in the same room as she and he is laughing with some stranger that is not them and it hurts.
+It hurts because it's apparent that he's finally found happiness and it is not with herself or Naruto or Kakashi-sensei and definitely not within the walls of their respective home.

-She stands there, over her table, and soon even the entire room is silent, the people eyeing her strangely, expectantly because they can see the headband and know she is a shinobi and shinobi are known to snap.
+She stands there, over her table, and soon the entire room is silent, the people eyeing her first strangely, then expectantly because they can see the headband and they know that shinobi are prone to snapping.
 He is the last to turn, only noticing when the girl he is with—and her chest tightens at this—stills and tugs on his sleeve.

-And then her surprise is slowly sliding into anger.
+And then her surprise slowly turns into anger.
 Because this is a reminder that he'd abandoned them all a second time, in the worst possible way.
-He'd left them all to think him dead, left Naruto to think that for five years his best friend, that the closest thing to a brother he'd ever had had died because of a blow meant for him.
+He'd left them all to think him dead, left Naruto to think that for five years his best friend—the closest thing to a brother he'd ever had—had died because of a blow meant for him.
 The anger is strong and biting and crushes the surprise.
-For a second, all she can see is the red of indignation and wounded hearts.
-Then she is calm again, calm with a razor sharp edge, green eyes narrowing, and waits, anticipating the recognition that would flash across his eyes when their gazes finally met.
+For a second, all she can see is the red of indignation and wounded hearts, then Sakura's fury whittles to a razor sharp edge.
+Her green eyes narrowing, she waits, anticipating the recognition that would flash across his eyes when their gazes finally meet.